FlowFuse/website/src/handbook/company/security/asset-management.md

 ## Exceptions

-Requests for an exception to this policy must be submitted to the CEO or CTO for approval.
+Requests for an exception to this policy must be submitted via email to the CEO or CTO for approval.

 ## Violations & Enforcement